survivant/quarkus/CONTRIBUTING.md

 coverage module.

-If you just need a report for a single module, run `mvn install jacoco:report -Ptest-coverage` in that module (or with `-f ...`).
+If you just need a report for a single module, run `mvn install jacoco:report -Ptest-coverage` in that module (or with `-f...`).

 ## Extensions

 ### Descriptions

-Extensions descriptions (in the `runtime/pom.xml` description or in the YAML `quarkus-extension.yaml`) are used to describe the extension and are visible in <https://code.quarkus.io> and <https://extensions.quarkus.io>.
-Try and pay attention to it.
-Here are a few recommendation guidelines:
+Extension descriptions (in the `runtime/pom.xml` description or in the YAML `quarkus-extension.yaml`) are used to describe the extension and are visible in <https://code.quarkus.io> and <https://extensions.quarkus.io>.
+Try to pay attention to them.
+Here are a few recommended guidelines:

 - keep it relatively short so that no hover is required to read it
 - describe the function over the technology